hankbao/libreboot/docs/install/kgpe-d16.md

 KGPE-D16 boards (and full systems) with libreboot preinstalled {#preinstall}
 ==============================================================

-If you don\'t want to install libreboot yourself, companies exist that sell these boards with libreboot pre-installed, along with a free GNU+Linux distribution.
+If you don't want to install libreboot yourself, companies exist that sell these boards with libreboot pre-installed, along with a free GNU+Linux distribution.